deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Why Go to the Mountain, If You Can Bring the Mountain to You?
 ---

-The adage for the title of this section, comes from Spencer Pratt's [WriteProcessMemory() whitepaper](https://www.exploit-db.com/papers/13660) about bypassing DEP.
+The adage for the title of this section, comes from Spencer Pratt's [WriteProcessMemory() white paper](https://www.exploit-db.com/papers/13660) about bypassing DEP.
 This saying, or adage, is extremely applicable to the method of bypassing SMEP through PTEs.